5.0 Upgrade Guide¶

 broadcaster_type = urlparse(app_settings.WEBSOCKET_BROADCASTER_URL.get_secret_value()).scheme

-If you assign to these fields in tests or configuration (e.g. overriding DATABASE_URI with a test database URL), wrap the value in the appropriate Secret type:
+If you assign to these fields in tests or configuration (e.g. overriding DATABASE_URI with a test database URL), wrap

-from orchestrator.settings import SecretPostgresDsn, SecretRedisDsn, app_settings
+from orchestrator.core.settings import SecretPostgresDsn, SecretRedisDsn, app_settings

 from pydantic import SecretStr